 Option 2:

-Best Instagram-Worthy Photo Spots
+Best Instagram-Worthy Photo Spots on a New England Fall Road Trip

-- Gold Brook Covered Bridge – postcard-worthy
+- Gold Brook Covered Bridge for a postcard-worthy shot

-Some of my favorite moments:
+Some of my favorite moments from the whole trip:

 - Canoeing at sunset at Highland Lodge